Meta-analysis of Censored Adverse Events: Methods

-In order to handle informatively censored data, we proposed a Bayesian multilevel regression model.
-It incorporates cumulative probabilities into the likelihood function that allows the partial information contained in the censored data in the analysis, such that the proposed approach can yield proper parameter estimation and statistical inference.
-Compared with multiple imputation approach, Bayesian approach is efficient and recommended for modeling incomplete data especially without requiring the assumption of normality \citep{kalaycioglu2016comparison}.
+We propose a Bayesian \underline{m}eta-analysis of \underline{a}dverse dru\underline{g} \underline{e}ffects with \underline{c}ensored data (MAGEC) framework, to accommodate censored AE data in meta-analysis.
+It incorporates cumulative probabilities of the partial information contained in the censored data into the likelihood function, such that the proposed approach can yield proper parameter estimation and statistical inference.

-Let $Y_j$, $j=1,\cdots,J$, denote the primary response of interest of $j$th observation, which may not be fully observed.
-Denote $\delta_j$ a binary variable to indicate whether $Y_j=y_j$ is fully observed ($\delta_j = 1$) or censored ($\delta_j = 0$).
-Assume the random variable $Y$ has the right continuous cumulative distribution function $F_{Y}(y)=P[Y\leq y]$.
-For censored outcomes, the censoring mechanism can be defined by bounding variables $(A,B)$, with semi-closed boundaries $(A_j,B_j]$ for response variable $Y_j$.
-Here, both bounding variables could be covariate-dependent.
-The joint density of a single censored observation is $[F_{Y}(b)-F_{Y}(a)]h_{A,B}(a,b),$ where $h_{A,B}(a,b)$ is the joint density of $(A,B)$.

-In a general setting, the likelihood function can be decomposed by the censoring status of the data.
-We first assume that the censoring mechanism is independent of the outcome model.
-This is also named noninformative censoring in survival analysis, which is a fundamental assumption behind most methodologies dealing with interval censoring \citep{zhang2010interval}.
-Denote $f_{Y}(y)$ the probability density/mass function of $F_{Y}(y)$.
-Therefore, the likelihood function for both fully observed and censored observations can be written by: